PanicAtTheCisco/Toolkit/README.md

-# Toolkit
+# Welcome to my Cybersecurity Toolkit!
-Repository of Cybersecurity tools and resources that I have found useful Many of these are I believe taken from the Parrot OS default bookmarks.
-Some I have added myself
+This is a repository of Cybersecurity tools and resources that I think are useful.
+Many of these are I believe taken from the Parrot OS default bookmarks.
+Some I have added myself.
 ---
-## This is the Table of Contents to navigate around from.
+## This is the Table of Contents to navigate around from

 ### [Quick Access Tools](https://github.com/PanicAtTheCisco/Toolkit/wiki/Quick-Access-Tools)
 ### [OSINT Services](https://github.com/PanicAtTheCisco/Toolkit/wiki/OSINT-Services)